anitapeppercorn/Shop-Shoppe-Redux/README.md

 ```

 I built a full stack - MERN Stack e-commerce site with Stripe for Payments.
-Then refactored this code.
-To use and deployed this application to Heroku.
+Then refactored this code and deployed this application to Heroku.

 ## Contents